southbayitsolutions/southbayitsolutions/README.md

 ███████║ ██████╔╝██║   ██║   ███████║
 ╚══════╝ ╚═════╝ ╚═╝   ╚═╝   ╚══════╝
 ```

-## **🛠 Digital Modernization for Gov & Local Biz**
+🛠 Digital Modernization for Gov & Local Biz

-South Bay IT Solutions (SBITS) is a **Service-Disabled Veteran-Owned Small Business (SDVOSB)** based in Chula Vista, CA. We bridge the gap between "legacy hardware" and "modern software" through military-grade discipline and local agility.
+South Bay IT Solutions (SBITS) is a Service-Disabled Veteran-Owned Small Business (SDVOSB) based in Chula Vista, CA. We bridge the gap between legacy hardware and modern software through military-grade discipline and local agility.

 ### **📋 Company Overview**